t

 txt̓ət̓nun̓t manage to care for

-txʷarkst reach for
+txʷarkst reach for (with the hand)

-txʷarkstm̓ reach for something / reach for (OkB)
+txʷarkstm̓ reach for (with the hand) (OkB)

 tx̌ʷayqn̓ piled

-tx̌ʷayqn̓t pile something / to pile
+tx̌ʷayqn̓t pile something, pile it

-tx̌ʷayqs pile- in a pile / He piles it (Cv)
+tx̌ʷayqs pile, in a pile (Cv)

-txʷaʔxʷʔílt have many children
+txʷaʔxʷʔíl̓t a lot of children, have many children

 - kn̓ txʷaʔxʷʔílt I have lots of children (Cv)

-txʷaʔxʷʔít many people
+txʷaʔxʷʔít many people, a lot of people

-txʷəpxʷpusm̓ open eyes
+txʷəpxʷpusm̓ open eyes / open one’s eyes (PS)

 txʷəstiw̓s walk in middle

-txʷil̓ pass by / walk by
+txʷil̓ pass by, go by

-txwilm̓ go by, pass by (OkB)
+txʷilm̓ go by, pass by

-tx̌ʷiw̓s half / Half of them (Cv)
+tx̌ʷiw̓s half, half of them (Cv)

 - axáʔ tx̌ʷiw̓s atláʔ isqʷsqʷasíaʔ.
 This is half of my children.
 (PS)